 For all intents and purposes, there the same thing.
 They usually refer to the first 3 digits of a toll free number however this is not technically accurate.
 Technically the first 3 digits of a North American phone number is called the NPA code or more commonly called the Area Code.
 The next 3 digits of the number are technically called the NXX Exchange or Prefix.
 However, more often than not toll free service providers often refer to a toll free area codes as a toll free prefixes.

 FCC in conjunction with the National Toll Free Registry, Somos, determine when new toll free number area codes are released.
 These releases are based on demand (small businesses purchasing and using toll free numbers).
-When there is a shortage of toll free numbers available in the spear pool Somos request the FCC approve the release of a new batch of numbers with the next available toll free area code.
+When there is a shortage of toll free numbers available in the spare pool Somos request the FCC approve the release of a new batch of numbers with the next available toll free area code.
 Historically, new toll free area codes are released every 3-5 years.

 We hope this day never comes and thankfully the FCC has taken steps to ensure it won’t happen any time soon.
 In fact, the FCC has reserved area codes outside of the traditional 800 number serious just in case we run out.